keithchong/codewind-eclipse-openapi-tools/README.md

 # Codewind OpenAPI Tools for Eclipse

 The Codewind OpenAPI Tools for Eclipse provides wizards that invoke the OpenAPI Generator to create API clients, server stubs, and HTML documentation from OpenAPI Specifications.
-The tools have been integrated with Codewind for Eclipse but they can also work standalone with a base Eclipse IDE for Java EE Developers installation.
+The tools are integrated with and are customized to work with Codewind for Eclipse but they also work standalone with a base Eclipse IDE for Java EE Developers installation.

 ## Getting started